MrEbabi/Woocommerce-Stock-Report/README.md

 To-Do:

-- Multiple selection to apply percentage or fixed discounts to products
+- Checkboxes for multiple selection to apply a change (stock, regular price or sale price)
+- Percentage entry for regular price and sale price
 - Hide/Show Product
-- Regular Price Change Log
+- Regular Price Change Log (done)
-- Sale Price Change Log
+- Sale Price Change Log (done)

 Code will be updated with the final version.